 In Escape from Alcatraz, English is a veteran inmate in Alcatraz prison in 1960.
 He tells Frank Morris his story how he wound up in there.
 He was harassed by two men, who tried to attack him with knives.
 English killed them both.
 The reason why he got two 99-year sentences, back-to-back?
 The two men were white, and he was black.

 In The Dirty Dozen, African-American soldier Robert Jeffersen was sentenced to death by military tribunal for killing two white racists who were trying to castrate him.

 In Harry Potter and the Order of the Phoenix, Harry risks breaking The Masquerade by using magic to protect his cousin and himself against Dementors, and is put on trial for this.
 In this case, the government in question is waging a propaganda war against Harry, and is twisting the law in order to punish him as much as possible and make him look like a delinquent.
+When the defense proves Harry was in a situation where the options were breaking The Masquerade or having his soul ripped out of his body, the Ministry spun the story to make it sound like he got off on a technicality.
 And then it turns out that one of their particularly nasty members is secretly responsible for the attack in the first place.

 In Hoot, Roy punches Dana in the face while being choked and is subsequently punished.